fulcrumgenomics/fgbio/README.md

 ## Overview

-Fgbio is a command line tool to perform bioinformatic genomic data analysis.
+Fgbio is a set of command line tools to perform bioinformatic/genomic data analysis.
-The collection of tools within `fgbio` are used by our customers for both ad-hoc data analysis and within their production pipelines.
+The collection of tools within `fgbio` are used by our customers and others both for ad-hoc data analysis and within production pipelines.
 These tools typically operate on read-level data (ex.
 FASTQ, SAM, or BAM) or variant-level data (ex.
 VCF or BCF).
 They range from simple tools to filter reads in a BAM file, to tools to compute consensus reads from reads with the same molecular index/tag.
 See the [list of tools](#list-of-tools) for more detail on the tools